SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### <a name="add-remove-plugin"></a>Adding and removing plugins

 In order to configure and extend the function provided with a smartapp, you can add plugins (as ZIP files) to your applications.
-To add additional plugins, go to "Own applications", move the cursor over your desired applications and click on "Add Plugin".
+To add additional plugins, go to "Own applications", move the cursor over your desired applications and click on "Add Plugin".
 You can drag the plugin into the box or just select them from your computer.

 ![Plugins](/guides/users-guide/plugins.png)